Image

 Prairie dogs are considered a “keystone” species because their colonies create islands of habitat that benefit approximately 150 other species.

-They are also a food source for many animals, including mountain plover, burrowing owl, Ferruginous hawks, swift fox and endangered black-footed ferrets.
-Many species, like black-footed ferrets, use their burrows as homes.
+They are also a food source for endangered black-footed ferrets as well as Ferruginous hawks and swift fox.
+Native bird species, such as mountain plover prefer to nest on the fringes of prairie dog towns, and burrowing owls as well as black-footed ferrets inhabit the habitat, the underground burrows, created by prairie dogs.
 Prairie dogs even help aerate and fertilize the soil, allowing a greater diversity of plants to thrive.
 But the widespread destruction of prairie dog colonies and the arrival of the exotic disease plague in the 1900s reduced prairie dogs by more than 95 percent.

 Threats